ClassMATE User Guide

 -

-deletes all sessions’ mark for 1st student in the results offindstu
+findstu Betsyfollowed bydeleteam 1deletes all sessions’ mark for 1st student in the results offindstu.

 Tutorial Group Commands